steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 description: "My task today was quite simple: adding an optional long-press handler to a button in SwiftUI.
 Not so difficult, eh?
 You'd be surprised how tricky it can get."
 ---

 My task today was quite simple: adding an optional long-press handler to a button in SwiftUI.
-Not so difficult, eh?
+A regular tap opens our website and a long press does… something else.
+Not so difficult, right?

-## Native Version
+## Naive First Version

 Here's my first naive iteration: